 In year two students will have the choice of joining a conservation/environmental non governmental organization or governmental agency in Ann Arbor and the Detroit Metropolitan area and complete a 7 week internship or build off their research skills from the previous year in the lab.
 Students will have the chance to work directly with conservation and environmental professionals to develop a professional network.
 We also provide second year scholars with the opportunity to participate in a free GRE preparation course during the second summer.
 Field sites and trips may vary from year to year.

-Field Site Visits and Field Trips Year Two
+Potential Field Site Visits and Field Trips Year Two

 - Pictured Rocks State Park